>>> Operators

 They show you how you’re activated and how to move in a direction that restores clarity, connection, and alignment.

-Each operator belongs to one of the three centers — Head, Heart, or Gut — and expresses one of three modes: Outgoing, Reflecting, or Balancing.
+Each operator belongs to one of the three centers — Head, Heart, or Gut — and expresses one of three movement directions: Outgoing, Reflecting, or Balancing.

 This page gives you a simple overview of all ten operators so you can choose the one that fits your current state.